Crafty9813/website/README.md

 # website

-My personal website just using raw html and css.
+My personal website just using raw HTML and CSS.
+Hopefully it looks ok...